Thailand: Chiang Mai to Bangkok by Train

 Making the train ride from Chiang Mai around ten hours long (as a guide) as it can sometimes take longer.

-You can buy your train ticket on the day but be prepared to wait in a long line at the station.
+You can buy your train ticket at the station on the day but be prepared to wait in a long line at the station.

 We opted to sit mid-carriage from Chiang Mai to Bangkok by Train